It will take all species of political animals to make the 2019 presidential election circus tick

 In the old guard are veterans like ex-VP Atiku Abubakar, Prof. Remi Sonaiya, Rev. Chris Okotie, Sen. Rabiu Kwankwaso (still shopping), and others that may later spring up.

-All sexed-up.
-But little or no known political experience.
-No god-father.
+But they have little or no known political experience.

 There are three of these Gen Y aspirants for now.
 Each hopes to zoom into Aso Rock largely under his own steam.